Table of Contents

 Do you fund companies that are competitive with each other?

 We do our best to avoid accepting competitive companies into the same program class.
-However, with the growing number of Techstars companies, it is possible that there may be competitive companies in the broader Techstars network.
+However, with the growing number of Techstars companies, there may be competitive companies in the broader Techstars network.
 In the event there is a company in the Techstars portfolio that’s competitive, we work tirelessly to ensure there is no exchange of sensitive data.

-Why does Techstars want stock in my new company?
+Why does Techstars want stock in my company?